-If you are not happy with the treatment you then you can:
+If you are not happy with your treatment you can:

-- talk to your doctor about your treatment and ask for a second opinion if you feel it would help,
+- talk to your doctor about your treatment options,

-- get an advocate to help you speak your doctor,
+- get an advocate to help you speak to your doctor,

 - contact Patient Advice and Liaison Service (PALS) and see whether they can help, or